-- Do you have a preferred educational pedagogy?
-DC schools have three types of pedagogies: The regular US school type, Montessori, and Reggio Emilia.
+* Do you have a preferred educational pedagogy?
+DC schools have three types of pedagogies: The regular US school type, Montessori, and Reggio.
 Briefly read about these and move on.

-- Do you value language immersion?
-DC schools with immersion programs come in four language flavors: Spanish, French, Hebrew, and Mandarin.
+* Do you value language immersion?
+DC schools come in three language flavors: Spanish, French, Hebrew, and Mandarin.

 Make sure that you actually put the schools in the order of your preference.
 There is no gaming the system.
 If you do get into any of your schools, you will be wait listed for the schools ranked above the school you get into.
 The rest will be dropped off your list.